7 Benefits Sage Essential Oil Provides For Your Health

 Digestion is a primary part of who you are, and it is a major bodily function.
 Properly digesting food is an important part of your health.
 If you don't digest your food properly, it can lead to many health problems.

 The digestive properties of sage essential oil help the food to decompose because it promotes the secretion of bile and gastric juices.
-Also, microbial growth is inhibited in the digestive system.
+Moreover, microbial growth is inhibited in the digestive system.
 It is those microbes that keep us from digesting food properly.

 It Is A Natural Disinfectant